Application modelling for every cloud

 JAAS is a hosted service.
 During the beta period, it is free to use.

 Bundles are ready-to-run collections of applications which have been modelled to work together — this can include particular configurations and relations between the software to be deployed.

-Bundles may also be optimised for different deployment scenarios of the same software — for example, a scale-out production ready version like The Canonical Distribution of Kubernetes, or a development friendly test version like Kubernetes Core.
+Bundles may also be optimised for different deployment scenarios of the same software — for example, a scale-out production ready version like Charmed Kubernetes, or a development friendly test version like Kubernetes Core.

 What is application modelling?